Film Set Decorator

 What is the difference between an on-set dresser and a set decorator?

-Asked by Kiwifruit about 10 years ago
+Asked by Kiwifruit over 10 years ago

 A set decorator is the interior designer to the set - we choose all the furniture, lighting, art, fabrics, carpeting and decorative tchotchkies to create the environment for the characters.
 We must pay attention to subtle visual cues that help tell the story behind that space or character - something simple like a chair tells the viewer about the owner of the chair, what the character's social status is, the time period, the location, etc.